Juniper/terraform-provider-mist/docs/data-sources/sites.md

 page_title: "mist_sites Data Source - terraform-provider-mist"
 subcategory: "Site"
 description: |-
-  This datasource provides the list of sites in a Mist Organization.A site represents a project, a deployment.
+  This datasource provides the list of sites in a Mist Organization.
+  A site represents a project, a deployment.
 A site contains a set of Maps, Wlans, Policies, Zones, ...
 ---

 # mist_sites (Data Source)

-This datasource provides the list of sites in a Mist Organization.A site represents a project, a deployment.
+This datasource provides the list of sites in a Mist Organization.
+A site represents a project, a deployment.
 A site contains a set of Maps, Wlans, Policies, Zones, ...

 ## Example Usage